mnelson4/printmyblog/readme.txt

 = 2.2.2 January 30 2020 =
 * Fix innocuous Javascript error in 2017 theme
+* Work even if site has no title
+* Set text to black in printouts
+* Mention Safari and Firefox remove hyperlinks in printouts

 = 2.2.1 January 29 2020 =
 * Wait a few more seconds before assuming the print page didn't initialize properly.